 Cincinnati Art Museum presents Art Palace, a podcast where we meet cool people and then talk about art.
 With different guests from all walks of life, we show how everyone can have conversations about art and culture.
-New episodes are posted approximately every two weeks.
+The Art Palace Podcast is currently on hiatus.
+Enjoy our library of previous episodes.

-Host: Russell Ihrig, Associate Director of Interpretive Programming
+Host: Russell Ihrig, Former Associate Director of Interpretive Programming

 Let us know what you think!
 Take our survey